Deepanjalkumar/Deepanjalkumar/README.md

 ### Hi there 👋
 # 👨‍💻 About Deepanjal Kumar

-I'm a hacker aka(Security researcher ), cyber products developer and technologist that enjoys creativity, automation and
+I'm a Security researcher, cyber products developer and technologist that enjoys creativity, automation and

 offensive stuff.
 This is my public facing github repository.